passportpowell/Project5/README.md

 - Detection of powdery mildew presence in a given leaf.
 - Generation of comprehensive prediction reports for examined leaves.

-For additional information about the project, please refer to the [Readme.md file](link-to-readme).

 ## Page 2: Leaves Visualizer
-This page addresses the first business requirement.
+This page is for addressing the first business requirement.
 ![Page 2](https://res.cloudinary.com/dbqkng7cd/image/upload/v1685699850/Project%205/page_2_czp5oa.png)

-- Checkbox 1: Visualization of the difference between average and variability images.
+- expander 1: Visualization of the difference between average and variability images.
-- Checkbox 2: Comparison of average parasitized and average uninfected leaves.
+- expander 2: Comparising  average parasitized and average healthy leaves.
-- Checkbox 3: Display of an image montage.
+- expander 3: Displaying an image gallery.

-For more details, please consult the [Readme.md file](link-to-readme).

 ## Page 3: Powdery Mildew Detector
 This page addresses the second and third business requirements.
-It allows users to determine whether a given leaf is infected and provides a downloadable report.
+It allows users to determine whether a given leaf is infected..

 ![Page 3](https://res.cloudinary.com/dbqkng7cd/image/upload/v1685699850/Project%205/page_3_ljexqt.png)

 - Users can upload multiple cherry leaf images using the file uploader widget.
 - The interface displays the uploaded image, a barplot representing the prediction, and a statement indicating whether the leaf is infected with powdery mildew or not, along with the associated probability.
 - The table presents the image name and prediction results.
-- Users can download the report in CSV format.

-To download a set of parasite-contained and uninfected leaf images for live prediction on Kaggle, please visit [Kaggle](kaggle-link).
+To download a set of parasite-contained and uninfected leaf images for live prediction on Kaggle, please visit [Kaggle](https://www.kaggle.com/codeinstitute/cherry-leaves).
-For further information, please refer to the [Readme.md file](link-to-readme).

 ## Page 4: Project Hypothesis and Validation
-This page provides detailed blocks for each project hypothesis, including statements, explanations, validation processes, and conclusive findings.
-Please review the Hypothesis and Validation section in the [Readme.md file](link-to-readme).
+Describes the validation approach, which involves using the detection tool on a sample of cherry leaves suspected of infection.

 ![Page 4](https://res.cloudinary.com/dbqkng7cd/image/upload/v1685699850/Project%205/page_4_akaosh.png)

 ## Page 5: ML Performance Metrics